SigridZhangSY/order-mongo-2/tasks.md

        ProductDao.findById)

-     - return 201 when create product with specified parameter —3
+     - return 201 and uri when create product with specified parameter —3

   2. return 400